 - Disconnect everything

 - Reconnect both regulators to the battery on their own - no solar panels connected

 - Reconnect solar panels to regulators

 This process allows both regulators to detect the battery voltage, type, charge conditions etc without the pressure of applying the charge.
 When the solar panels are re connected the solar regulators should work more effectively together.
 Remember to always keep an eye on this set up.
-A good testing tool for this kind of set up is the iTechworld Amp Meter which will tell you accurately what your solar panels are producing.
-See HERE.

 As always this is just the start of the discussion if you have anything to add leave your comment below.

 Get the most out of your solar setup with an iTechworld lithium battery.